 Amanda is a Koori woman from the Wonnarua nation – traditional owners of the Hunter Valley in NSW.

-Amanda has more than 35 years’ experience in the mining industry, both in Australia, Africa and Canada – working for Blue Chip miners such as BHP, Rio Tinto and WMC.
+Amanda has more than 35 years experience in the mining industry, both in Australia, Africa and Canada – working for Blue Chip miners such as BHP, Rio Tinto and WMC.
 In 2004 she founded her own Engineering business in the Pilbara – Maxx Engineering which was sold to a large international company in 2015.
-In early 2017 she founded 2 Indigenous engineering companies – supporting Aboriginal people in business (and developing our people in the mechanical space), one is located in the Pilbara the other in Cape York with the Wikwae/Currag people.
+In early 2017 she founded 2 Indigenous engineering companies – supporting Aboriginal people in business (and developing our people in the mechanical space).
+One is located in the Pilbara, the other in Cape York with the Wikwae/Currag people.

-Kirrikin has recently won an Ecommerce award through the Export Council of Australia, and is a finalist in the national awards in 2016.
+Kirrikin has recently won an E-commerce award through the Export Council of Australia, and is a finalist in the national awards in 2016.